 Explanation:

 The use of reliability for this report will be dealing with comparing both software and by using the same source code, then testing the error checking for both.
 When each software detects an error, this will see how the program will alert the developer and how the error checking changes before and while in debugging mode and during test runs.
 This will show which software is more efficient with detecting problems within the source code and letting the developer know accordingly.
+If it takes developers five to 10 minutes spent checking for errors on their own with a debugger or software not able to either detect them or alert the developer where the error is, this will use up time for working on the game.

 Data:

 By examining the software, when error checking with Mono-Develop before entering Debug mode, if any grammatical or syntax errors occur Mono-Develop will show a little red line under the location where the problem was created.
 Aside from that, this is all that mono-Develop will do before entering Debug Mode.
-When debug mode is activated, the developer, if he/she wasn’t aware of the red line before is brought right to the red line location in the code along with a note outlined in red showing where the error is and what the program expects to be there to allow the error to be corrected.
+If a developer is using this process when checking for syntax mistakes, it could use up a well five minutes or longer if the software can’t easily inform the developer right away.
+When debug mode is activated, the developer is brought right to the red line location in the code along with a note outlined in red showing where the error is and what the program expects to be there to allow the error to be corrected.
+This will reduce the time needed to go searching for the error yourself, taking only a minute or two to make the correction without delay before moving on to the rest of your code.
+There is one main problem with the debugger that developers use with Mono-Develop.
+Developers can only test one script or one written group of code at a time.
+Meaning that to do a full debug test will mean take 15 minutes at best to run the debugger for each script individually.
 After Mono-Develop has gone through debug mode, if any problems are left unchecked, when developers go to do any test run of the source code, the program will automatically stop and tell the developers, all errors must be resolved before testing can begin.
 This right there makes sure the developers have all the source code corrected, only then will Unity allow the code to be tested and progress can continue.
+Along with this process, Mono-Develop Built-in Unity software is setting the developer up for a major time loss here.
+If the developer couldn’t find an error or problem before entering debug mode or while debug mode was running, this means they will have to spend an unknown number of minutes or longer to go back through the code and find what is going wrong and where the issue is originating from.
+This will mean going back and starting the debugger for each set of source code for the game, taking from 15 to even 30 minutes of searching before an error is discovered.